 ATV condition Recommended Cleaning

 Dust and fingerprint Apply a spray cleaner/polish

 smudges. and wipe paint, chrome, glass,

 and clear plastic.

 Light road grimes.
-Spray any difficult-to-reach or

-very dirty areas with a spray
+Spray any difficult-to-reach or very dirty areas with a spray cleaner/degreaser.

-cleaner/degreaser.

 Rinse and dry.

 Apply a spray cleaner/polish

-and wipe with a non-abrasive
+and wipe with a non-abrasive cloth.

-cloth.

 Heavy grime.
 Oil leaks.
+Brake dust.
 Use a spray cleaner/degreaser.

-Brake dust.
 If necessary, rub with a

 sponge.
+Binso and dry

 Rinse and dry.

-Apply a spray cleaner/polish

-and wipe with a non-abrasive
+Apply a spray cleaner/polish and wipe with a non-abrasive cloth.

-cloth.

-Dull, corroded chrome Apply a high quality chrome/

-or aluminum. aluminum polish and wipe

-with a non-abrasive cloth.
+Dull, corroded chrome or aluminum.
+Apply a high quality chrome/ aluminum polish and wipe with a non-abrasive cloth.